apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RoleSelector extends the ServiceSpec.Selector by allowing you to specify defined role as selector for the service.</p>
+<p>Allows you to specify a defined role as a selector for the service, extending the ServiceSpec.Selector.</p>
 </td>
 </tr>
 <tr>